Sliding Scale of Gender Inequality

-- Sheri S. Tepper ranges from Level 6 to Level 9 in her work.
-A good Level 6 example is The Arbai Trilogy, starting with Grass.
+- Sheri S. Tepper's The Arbai Trilogy, starting with Grass.
 Men are consistently shown to be either too incompetent and ineffectual, or self-important and arrogant, to figure out what is really going on in the eponymous world.
 Most of the females are little better; but the few that the novels actually focus on, particularly the protagonist, are far and away more competent and effective than the men.

 - The Girl With The Dragon Tattoo depicts even the non-evil men (who are probably in the minority) as fairly ineffectual compared with the brilliant heroine.

 - Buffy the Vampire Slayer is perhaps the best known Western example.
-For one thing, women in the Buffyverse seem to be better at magic - both in skill and ethical use: while there have been a couple of evil or crazy witches, dedicated male magicians seem to be morally ambiguous at best.
+Evil and crazy witches appeared several times, but women in the Buffyverse seemed to be better at magic - both in skill and ethical use.
+Dedicated male magicians seemed to be morally ambiguous at best.
 Compare Jonathan (or Andrew for that matter) to Willow and Tara.
 When facing Dark Willow in Season 6 Giles is explicitly empowered by a coven of witches.
-Female villains are guaranteed a pardon if they show the slightest amount of regret and are treated much more understandingly than men: the shortcut to showing that a villain is a monster is having him say "bitch", Buffy and Willow pretty much use the word "man" as an insult by the end of Season 7, the fact that Buffy reviles the shamans who created the slayer line despite the fact that they saved mankind many times over, that women in-universe are better than men at absolutely everything and of course- femininity equals good.
+Female villains are guaranteed a pardon if they show the slightest amount of regret and are treated much more understandingly than men: the shortcut to showing that a villain is a monster is having him say "bitch", Buffy and Willow use the word "man" as an insult by the end of Season 7, the fact that Buffy reviles the shamans who created the slayer line despite the fact that they saved mankind many times over, that women in-universe are better than men at absolutely everything and of course- femininity equals good.
 In fact, the only male character who has shown any competency and remained good throughout the series was Giles.
 Angel may also count, since becoming "Angelus" wasn't entirely his fault, but aside from him?
 We've had a Disappeared Dad, a generally-useless Xander, a misogynist villain and his two incompetent cohorts, Spike's alteration between Badass/Villain Decay, Robin Wood's attempt to kill a good Spike, a demon whose sole purpose was to wreak vengeance on men and many more!

 - Charmed has the most powerful witches in the world and the eponymous characters as women.